Chyše: Geography

 Chyše is located about 30 km southeast of Karlovy Vary.
-It lies on the left bank of the Střela river.
 The built-up area lies in the eastern tip of the Teplá Highlands, but most of the municipal territory lies in the Rakovník Uplands.
+The highest point is at 607 m above sea level.
+The town is situated on the left bank of the Střela River.

 History

 The first written mention of Chyše is from 1169, when a fortress was documented here.
 For 200 years, it was owned by the Lords of Odolenovice.

-According to the census of 1921, the town had the population of 1,126.
-1,046 were Germans, 72 Czechoslovaks and 8 foreigners.
-Vast majority of the inhabitants were Roman Catholics, complemented by 20 Jews, six Protestants and three people without religion.
+According to the census of 1921, 93% of the population were Germans, 6% Czechoslovaks and 1% foreigners.
+The vast majority of the inhabitants were Roman Catholics, complemented by 20 Jews, six Protestants and three people without religion.

-From 1938 to 1945 it was one of the municipalities in Sudetenland.
-After World War II, the town was returned to Czechoslovakia and the local German population expelled.
+From 1938 to 1945, Chyše was occupied by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After World War II, the town was returned to Czechoslovakia and the local German population was expelled.

+Demographics

+Transport

+Chyše is located on the railway line Rakovník–Bečov nad Teplou.

+Culture

+In 2022, 2023 and 2024, an annual meeting of micronations, known as the Micro Euro Summit, took place in Chyše Castle.

 Sights

-The landmark of the town is the Chyše Castle.
+The main landmark of the town is the Chyše Castle.
 The old fortress was rebuilt into a Gothic castle, then it was rebuilt into a Renaissance residence in 1578.
-The baroque modification took place is 1695–1708.
-The current appearance is a result of a neo-Gothic reconstruction from 1856–1858.
+The Baroque modification took place in 1695–1708.
+The current appearance is a result of the neo-Gothic reconstruction in 1856–1858.
 Today the castle is open to the public.
-A very rare ceiling painting by Petr Brandl on the vault of one of the castle's representative salons dates from 1699.
+A rare ceiling painting by Petr Brandl on the vault of one of the castle's representative salons dates from 1699.

+The Church of the Name of the Virgin Mary and the Carmelite monastery were originally late Gothic buildings from the 15th century.
+After they were almost completely destroyed by a fire in 1687, they were rebuilt in the early Baroque style.
+The interior of the church is decorated with paintings by Petr Brandl.

+A notable building is the Church of the Exaltation of the Holy Cross.
+It is an early Baroque cemetery church from 1710, which replaced an older Gothic church.

+Only a few fragments have survived from the medieval fortifications.